wp-plugins/imagemapper/readme.txt

 - To edit the content of the new area, click the area in the Areas list.
 It will redirect you to the editing form of the image map area.
 - Create a new post and open Insert/Upload media window.
 Select the image map tab and click the imagemap to insert it into the post.

-Features to be implemented in near future:
-- Possibility to choose if the image map area opens a pop up window with post content, displays a small tooltip when hovering or just acts like a regular link.
-- Choose the color and opacity of highlight of single area.
-- Redraw image map areas.

 == Installation ==

 1. Upload imagemapper folder to the `/wp-content/plugins/` directory